djcutch/OPNsense-Dashboard/configure.md

 ### Import Dashboard

-To import the dashboard, copy the JSON from [OPNsense-Grafana-Dashboard.json](https://raw.githubusercontent.com/bsmithio/OPNsense-Dashboard/master/OPNsense-Grafana-Dashboard.json) and navigate to Dashboards -> Browse -> Import and paste under Import via panel json.
+To import the dashboard, copy the JSON from [OPNsense-Grafana-Dashboard.json](https://raw.githubusercontent.com/bsmithio/OPNsense-Dashboard/master/OPNsense-Grafana-Dashboard.json) and navigate to Dashboards -> +Import, paste the code into the "Import via panel json" field, and click 'Load'at the bottom, Then click 'Import'.

 ### Configure Variables